BillyBadBoy/typing-spanish-portuguese/README.md

 ### capital letters with accents

-The upper-case letters are obtained by simply holding down the `Shift` key when typing the final character.
-For example to type **`Ñ`**:
+The upper-case letters are obtained by holding down the `Shift` key when typing the final character.
+For example to type `Ñ`:
 - press the `AltGr` and `~` keys together (then release them)
 - press the `Shift` and **`n`** keys together.